mariimeireles/CustomerRegistration/README.md

 :pencil2: Project for studies purpose

-MVVM iOS Swift project with a single view register form with fields validation and Unit tests
+MVVM iOS Swift project of customer registration where is possible to view all local registered customers, add new ones and delete them.
+It has fields validation and Unit tests.

 ### Run Tests